hyueyung/AS/README.md

 # Dependencies
 rospy and std_msgs are the only 2 dependencies of this package.

 # Comment
-Thank you very much again for the It took my about 2.5 hours up to this point
+Thank you very much for the opportunity to carry out the assessment.
+It has taken me about 3 hours up to this point.
+I would not be able to finish the assessment this quickly (although still an hour longer than the standard time) if I didn't learn ROS1 all over again and reprogramed my remote control car using ROS after the interview.

-It was very nice speaking to you all last week.
-I had fun learning ROS over the weekend and had some fun taking this assessment.
-Thank you very much for your time and consideration again and I look forward to hearing from you again.
+Once again, it was very nice speaking to you all last week.
+I had fun learning ROS over the weekend and am excited to be taking this assessment.
+Thank you very much for your time and consideration and I look forward to hearing from you soon.

 Yue